Taylan May domestic violence charges, explained: Penrith star stood down for alleged incident with his wife

 Taylan May stood down by the NRL for alleged domestic violence incident

-"The Penrith Panthers have been informed by the NRL that Taylan May has been stood down as part of the NRL’s no-fault stand down policy," the club noted on Thursday.
+"The Penrith Panthers have been informed by the NRL that Taylan May has been stood down as part of the NRL’s no-fault stand down policy," the club noted after the NRL issued their player with a no-fault stand down condition.

 "The club will continue to provide support to all parties involved and will not make any further comment at this time."